dotlang/language/doc/RFE.md

 But the type inside the module must not be lowercase.
 Easiest solution: Just keep it this way.
 Use lower-cased type name in module file name.

+? - Add a section "Why dot" and say conditions which rule out competitors.
+Like "Why zimbu" in http://www.zimbu.org/